 Finding 9: Missing person psychic Noreen Renier's website lists bogus "faculty" titles and "teaching appointments" that those colleges and universities deny she's ever received.
 (Click to open)

-Noreen Renier's personal web site has claimed for two decades [as of 2023] that she's an “adjunct faculty member” and was given “teaching appointments” for teaching accredited courses at colleges and universities.
+Noreen Renier's personal web site has claimed for over two decades [as of late 2024] that she's an “adjunct faculty member” and was given “teaching appointments” for teaching accredited courses at colleges and universities.
 See https://noreenrenier.com/services/academic.htm

 And though she briefly over several nights hosted a community 'psychic workshop' using an empty classroom at the University of Virginia it had nothing to do with regular accredited courses.
 She shared the classroom on a week night when a Boy Scout group and a receipe swapping club were not using it.